Thailand backs down on Facebook ban over royal posts

-Thailand ferociously enforces a draconian lese majeste law which outlaws any criticism of the monarchy.
+Thailand ferociously enforces a draconian lese majeste law that outlaws any criticism of the monarchy.

 Since ultra-royalist generals seized power three years ago more than 100 people have been charged, many for comments made online, and some people have been jailed for decades.